picocms/Pico/_docs/customization.md

     {% endfor %}
 &lt;/ul&gt;</code></pre>{% endraw %}

-You can use different templates for different content files by specifing the `Template` meta header.
+You can use different templates for different content files by specifying the `Template` meta header.
 Simply add e.g. `Template: blog-post` to a content file and Pico will use the `blog-post.twig` file in your theme folder to render the page.